 Antiretroviral therapy (ART) refers to the use of pharmacologic agents that have specific inhibitory effects on HIV replication.
 The use of less than three active agents is not recommended for initiating treatment.
-These agents belong to six distinct classes of drugs: the nucleoside and nucleotide reverse transcriptase inhibitors (NRTIs, NtRTIs), the non-nucleoside reverse transcriptase inhibitors (NNRTIs), the protease inhibitors (PIs), the fusion inhibitors (FIs), the CCR5 co-receptor antagonists, and the integrase inhibitors.
+These agents belong to six distinct classes of drugs: the nucleoside and nucleotide reverse transcriptase inhibitors (NRTIs, NtRTIs), the non-nucleoside reverse transcriptase inhibitors (NNRTIs), the protease inhibitors (PIs), the fusion inhibitors (FIs), the CCR5 co-receptor antagonists, and the integrase strand transfer inhibitors (INSTIs).
 The commercially available antiretroviral drugs that are approved by the Food and Drug Administration (FDA) for the treatment of HIV/AIDS are listed in Appendix A.

 II.
 GOALS, BENEFITS, AND RISKS OF ART

 Clinicians should prescribe an ART regimen that is best able to delay disease progression, prolong survival, and maintain quality of life through maximal viral suppression (see Table 1).
 (I)